Our Services

 Published on: 3/18/2026

-There are several factors to consider.
-See below to understand more, including step by step exercise options, how to set protein goals, when to test vitamin D or bone density, whether hormones may help, red flags that warrant medical care, and what timeline to expect.
+Several factors shape your results.
+Below, learn step-by-step exercise options, how to set protein goals, when to test vitamin D or bone density, whether hormone therapy may help, red flags that warrant medical care, and realistic timelines for progress.

 Sarcopenia in women over 50 is especially important to address.
 Hormonal changes after menopause, lower estrogen levels, and reduced physical activity can accelerate muscle loss.
 The result?
 Less strength, slower metabolism, poorer balance, and a higher risk of falls and fractures.